-Discussion: As mission and business processes change, security requirements and technical protection methods must be updated.
+Discussion: As mission and business processes and the threat environment change, security requirements and technical protection methods must be updated.
 IT-related risks to the mission/business vary over time and undergo periodic assessment.
 Periodic assessment should be performed to enable system designers and managers to make informed risk management decisions on whether to accept or mitigate identified risks with changes or updates to the security capability.
 The lack of timely identification through consistent security solution re-evaluation and correction of evolving, applicable IT vulnerabilities results in false trust and increased risk.

 Each security mechanism should be able to support migration to new technology or upgrade of new features without requiring an entire system redesign.
 The security design should be modular so that individual parts of the security design can be upgraded without the requirement to modify the entire system.
-Although this is a goal, the struggle to achieve this ultimately results in a debate of COTS vendor product alignments versus self-maintained interface code.

-Principle 27.
+Principle 15 (formerly 27).
 Strive for operational ease of use.

-Initiation Devel/Acquis Implement Oper/Maint Disposal
+Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ✓ √ √ ✓ ✓ ✓